blueperf/acmeair-mainservice-java/README.md

   ./buildAndDeployToMinikube.sh
 6. Wait a couple minutes and go to http://kubernetes_ip/acmeair
 7. Go to the Configuration Page and Load the Database

-## IBM Cloud Private Instructions
-This doc assumes that
-* ICP is installed and configured
-* The docker env is logged into the ICP docker repo
-  * docker login mycluster.icp:8500

-* kubectl and helm are attached the ICP cluster

-* You are running ICP as admin

-* maven is installed and set up to build with a full SDK.

-1. Build and push the apps
-   * `cd acmeair-mainservice-java/scripts`
-   * `./buildAndPushtoICP.sh`
-2. Deploy to ICP using one of the following options:
-   * Using ibm-websphere-liberty helm chart
-      * `./deployChartToICP.sh`
-   * Using loose deployment manifests
-     * `./deployToICP.sh`
-3. Wait a couple minutes and go to http://proxy_ip/acmeair
-4. Go to the Configuration Page and Load the Database
-5. Cleanup
-   * Helm chart
-      * `./deleteChartRelease.sh`
-   * Loose deployment manifests
-      * `./deleteKubeObjects.sh`

 ## Istio Instructions